strimzi/proposals/075-auto-rebalancing-cluster-scaling.md

 * if `NotReady`
   * the rebalancing scale down failed, transition to **Idle** and also removing the corresponding mode and brokers list from the status.
 The operator also deletes the "actual" `KafkaRebalance` custom resource.

+If, during an ongoing auto-rebalancing, the `KafkaRebalance` custom resource is not there anymore on the next reconciliation, it could mean the user deleted it while the operator was stopped/crashed/not running.
+In this case, the FSM will assume it as `NotReady` so falling in the last case above.

 #### RebalanceOnScaleUp

 In this state, a rebalancing scale up is running.